wolfdancer/rackspace-how-to/content/rackspace-metrics/create-a-grafana-dashboard-for-rackspace-metrics.md

 instructions on how to upload a Grafana dashboard for a database instance.

+If you would prefer to set it up in another way or upgrade your existing Grafana instance, you can check out the project wiki page: https://github.com/rackerlabs/blueflood/wiki/Grafana-3.0-with-Blueflood-datasource.

 ### Deploy the Grafana instance for Rackspace Metrics

 To create a Grafana dashboard, complete the following steps: